cschweda/icjia-gata-next/markdown/funding/2019-street-intervention.md

 2. Monitor the compliance of sub-recipients; and
 3. Implement the coordination of a multi-pronged evidence-based street intervention program.

-Each sub-recipient that is included in the eligible applicant’s application must currently be implementing all of the following coordinated services:
+Each sub-recipient that is included in the eligible applicant’s application:

-- a. outreach services that utilize staff, at least one of whom has received, or is currently receiving, training through a curriculum designed to develop outreach and leadership skills
+- outreach services that utilize staff, at least one of whom has received, or is currently receiving, training through a curriculum designed to develop outreach and leadership skills
-- b. conflict intervention and mediation
+- conflict intervention and mediation
-- c. support services, including, at a minimum, employment, continued education, social service, mental health/substance abuse supports.
+- support services, including, at a minimum, employment, continued education, social service, mental health/substance abuse supports.

 ## Deadline